Agent security and trusted certificates

 Managed device certificates

-Ivanti® Management Suite version 2016 also introduces a new client certificate-based security model for Windows-based devices.
+Ivanti® Endpoint Manager version 2016 introduces a new client certificate-based security model for Windows-based devices.
 When this security model is active, only devices with valid certificates can decrypt secure core server data.
+This security model is enabled by default on versions since 2020.

 On managed devices, certificates are stored here: